 - 1. Independently pre-process the Tumor and Normal samples using a DNA seq pipeline like the one introduced in Section 3, with the following stages: - (a) Map reads to reference; you need to make sure that the SM sample tag is different between the tumor and the normal samples, as you will need it as an argument in the somatic variant calling.
-You also need to make sure that the RG:ID for both samples is different and unique. - (b) Calculate data metrics. - (c) Remove duplicates. - (d) (optional) Indel realignment. - (e) Base quality score recalibration (BQSR). - 2. (optional) Indel co-realignment: This step performs a local realignment around indels for the combined data of both tumor and normal sample. - 3.
-Somatic variant calling on the co-realigned sample: This step identifies the sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site.
+You also need to make sure that the RG:ID for both samples is different and unique. - (b) Calculate data metrics. - (c) Remove duplicates. - (d) Base quality score recalibration (BQSR). - 2.
+Somatic variant calling: this step identifies the sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site.

-For the mapping, duplicate removal, indel realignment and base quality score recalibration stages, please refer to Section 3.2 for detailed usage instructions.
+For the mapping, duplicate removal, and base quality score recalibration stages, please refer to Section 3.2 for detailed usage instructions.